Brain trust: Roosevelt's "Brain Trust"

 Franklin D. Roosevelt's speechwriter and legal counsel Samuel Rosenman suggested having an academic team to advise Roosevelt in March 1932.
-In 1932, The New York Times writer James Kieran first used the term Brains Trust (shortened to Brain Trust later) when he applied it to the close group of experts that surrounded United States presidential candidate Franklin Roosevelt.
-According to Roosevelt Brain Trust member Raymond Moley, Kieran coined the term, however Rosenman contended that Louis Howe, a close advisor to the President, first used the term but used it derisively in a conversation with Roosevelt.
+In 1932, The New York Times writer James Kieran first used the term Brains Trust (evolving to Brain Trust later) when he applied it to the close group of experts that surrounded United States then-presidential candidate Roosevelt.
+According to Brain Trust member Raymond Moley, Kieran coined the term.
+Rosenman, however, contended that it was Louis Howe, a close advisor to the President, who first used the term — but used it derisively in a conversation with Roosevelt.

 The core of the Roosevelt brain trust initially consisted of a group of Columbia Law School professors (Moley, Tugwell, and Berle).
 These men played a key role in shaping the policies of the First New Deal (1933).
 Although they never met together as a group, they each had Roosevelt's ear.
 Many newspaper editorials and editorial cartoons ridiculed them as impractical idealists.
+The core group later shifted to men associated with Harvard Law School (Cohen, Corcoran, and Frankfurter), who played a key role in shaping the policies of the Second New Deal (1935–1936).

-The core of the Roosevelt brain trust later consisted of men associated with Harvard Law School (Cohen, Corcoran, and Frankfurter).
-These men played a key role in shaping the policies of the Second New Deal (1935–1936).
+Rosenman recruited Moley and two of his colleagues at Columbia University, Rexford Tugwell and Adolf Berle.
+Their impact was immediate.
+The three men used their network in academia to connect Roosevelt with experts in business, agriculture, and labor.
+Roosevelt would invite these experts to extravagant dinners at the Governor's Mansion, prompting his guests with questions about their field that would spark riveting intellectual conversations.
+Before Roosevelt assumed the presidency, the members of the brain trust largely acted as speech writers, infusing their ideas on government and economics into the narratives used by Roosevelt to market himself to the American electorate.
+In the 1932 Presidential election, Berle authored Roosevelt's famous "Commonwealth Club Address", the speech that outlined his plan to use government to both save and make better the economy.
+Moley is largely credited with writing the majority of Roosevelt's first inaugural address.
+The idea of likening Roosevelt's coming task to commanding a war effort originated from Moley.